-The 1.2km (0.8mi) walk from the RSPB car park – free for RSPB members, Pay and Display for everyone else – is the only part of the reserve where dogs are allowed, provided they are kept on a lead.
+The 1.2km (0.8mi) walk from the RSPB car park is the only part of the reserve where dogs are allowed, provided they are kept on a lead.
 Once you reach the beach there are no restrictions, however areas of the dunes are cordoned off to protect nesting birds, and dogs should be kept under close control.

 The first sight that greets you when you arrive at the beach is a large pile of bricks and concrete – the demolished remains of a WWII control tower.
 Along the dunes to the east are further reminders of Titchwell’s military past, the rusted and eroded remnants of two Covenanter tanks, used for target practice.

 The beach is wild and natural, with a variety of shorebirds feeding and resting at the water’s edge.
 Behind the dunes lie salt marshes and lagoons, in front of them, the sea.
 You can’t reach any other beach by walking west or east without crossing mudflats and creeks, and apart from the military wreckage and the distant view of Brancaster Golf Club there are few signs of human activity.